Skip to content

 Paros to Naxos Ferry

-• Frequency: 2-3 ferries per day in winter, increasing to very frequent service with 10+ departures per day in summer.
+• Frequency: 2-3 ferries per day in winter, increasing to multiple daily departures (8 per day) in summer.

 • Sailing days: Daily service.